liv-daliberti/grail-simulation/README.md

 # GRAIL Simulation

-Grounded-Retrieval Adversarial Imitation Loop (GRAIL) is a framework for grounded human-behaviour simulation that unifies language, agent, and world models.
+Grounded-Retrieval Adversarial Imitation Loop (GRAIL) is a framework for grounded human-behavior simulation that unifies language, agent, and world models.
 The agent retrieves realistic action slates, reasons about them with a ReAct-style loop, predicts counterfactual outcomes, and aligns to real trajectories through adversarial training.

 ![GRAIL overview](docs/Simulation.drawio.png)

-The interaction logs trace back to the public behavioural dataset introduced in [PNAS (2024)](https://www.pnas.org/doi/epdf/10.1073/pnas.2318127122) and distributed via the companion CodeOcean capsule.
+The interaction logs trace back to the public behavioral dataset introduced in [PNAS (2024)](https://www.pnas.org/doi/epdf/10.1073/pnas.2318127122) and distributed via the companion CodeOcean capsule.
 Across Studies 1–3 the mean opinion shift per issue remains below 0.05, underscoring how rare substantive changes were in the original experiments.
 Detailed replication tables and plots live in [reports/research_article_political_sciences/README.md](reports/research_article_political_sciences/README.md).

 ## Key Components

-- **Environment model** – retrieves candidate next actions from behaviour logs to keep the agent grounded.
+- **Environment model** – retrieves candidate next actions from behavior logs to keep the agent grounded.
 - **Action model (ReAct)** – reasons over the retrieved slate and emits the next action.
 - **Predictor / world model** – estimates outcomes and counterfactuals for the selected action.
 - **Sequential discriminator** – provides adversarial rewards that align generated trajectories with human data.